electric-eloquence/fepper/README.md

 ### BROWSER SUPPORT NOTICE!

-As of v0.12.0, Fepper will require browser support for
+As of v0.12.0, the Fepper UI will require browser support for
 <a href="https://github.com/tc39/proposal-class-fields#implementations" target="_blank">
 JavaScript public class fields</a>.
 Please click the link to see which browsers are compatible.
-This only pertains to the prototyper (UI).
-Patterns and their destinations can be as backward-compatible or forward-looking as you wish.
+This only pertains to the UI.
+Patterns and their destinations can be as backward-compatible or as experimental as you wish to make them.

 ### Downstream projects